cagox/cagox/README.md

 I will get more information up eventually, but for now, here is a list of Cagox projects of interst.

+[My current active project](https://github.com/users/cagox/projects/1) is the rebuilding of the FluxRPG Spell Book website, located at http://spells.fluxrpg.net/.
+It is my goal to have the new version of the site deployed before the end of 2021.
+Once that is complete to an acceptable degree, I will move on to finishing my C++ Tetris implementation.

 ## Projects of Interest

 |Project Title|Description|